 We Are Facing A Global Water Crisis

-Climate Change is Warming the Planet, Making Areas Drier and Precipitation More Variable.
-The warming of the planet also causes the Hadley Cell Phenomenon, which is when our clouds to move from the equator to the poles.
-This deprives equatorial regions of their much needed rainfall and moves it to regions that are more vulnerable to natural disasters like flooding.
+Climate Change is warming the planet, making areas drier and precipitation more variable.
+The warming of the planet also causes the Hadley Cell Phenomenon, which happens when clouds move from the Equator to the Poles.
+This deprives equatorial regions of their much needed rainfall and moves them to regions that are more vulnerable to natural disasters like flooding.

-Ground Water Is Being Depleted.
-Roughly 30% of our Planets’ freshwater lies underground in aquifers and it’s often extracted at an alarmingly unsustainable rate.
+Ground water is being depleted.
+Roughly 30% of our planet’s freshwater lies underground in aquifers and it’s often extracted at an alarmingly unsustainable rate.
 Ground wells are being depleted faster than they can be replenished.
 Unless the patterns shift, our aquifers will be in critical condition.
-Specifically, The Great Artesian Basin (GAB), underlying about 1.7 million square kilometres of Australia, contains about 65,000 km3 of water, but the water is up to 2 million years old so it is easy to extract this resource far faster than it is being replenished.
+Specifically, The Great Artesian Basin (GAB), underlying about 1.7 million square kilometres of Australia, contains about 65,000 km3 of water.
+The water is up to 2 million years old so it is easy to extract this resource far faster than it is being replenished.
 On average, rates of groundwater extraction across Australia has increased by about 100 per cent between the early 1980s and the early 2000s.

 Deforestation, overgrazing and urbanization is causing a rapid loss of vegetation and therefore limiting our natural infrastructure and the benefits that it provides.

 We pollute our water at an alarming rate.
 Eighty percent of the world’s wastewater is discharged back into nature without treatment.